 There is a wide range of accommodation types from hostels to 5-star hotels within walking distance of the Congress venue in the centre of Adelaide.

-The organisers of the Congress have negotiated special hotel rates.
+The organisers of the Congress will be negotiating special hotel rates.
+Types of accommodation and indicative costings include: